-The “therefore” here shows the Christian how they can profit from their problems.
-God’s divine ordained design on our lives is for us to grow in our faith.
+The “therefore” here shows the Christian how he can profit from his problems.
+God’s divine, ordained design on our lives is for us to grow in our faith.
 It is by faith that we see God in our trials and discipline.

 strengthen [lift up] the hands which hang down,

 Weak hands and knees refer to both physical and mental exhaustion.
 Hands hanging down is a figure for a person who gives up, a person who accepts failure.
-They have reached a point of despair.
+He or she has reached a point of despair.
 This will produce reversionism in Christian living.
-That is exactly what happened to the Hebrew-Christian readers.
+That is exactly what happened to the Hebrew Christian readers.